EnchanTheory/Enchan-Field-Notes/reports/rar/v0.1/Enchan_RAR_Test_Report_v0_1/reproduce/README_enchan_rar_reproduce.md

 # Enchan RAR reproduce

+> **Status (baseline / non-Enchan):**
+> **Not derived from Enchan equations.
+Baseline only.**
+> This package validates a published empirical mapping (RAR/MDAR-style) on public SPARC mass-model data.
+> It is kept here as a reproducible benchmark and regression test for future Enchan-derived models.

 This script reproduces a minimal SPARC RAR benchmark from the public `Rotmod_LTG.zip` archive.

 > Note: `Rotmod_LTG.zip` is **not** committed to this repository.